lulab/training/docs/README.md

-# Shared Scripts and Documents of Bioinfo Traning @ Lu Lab
+# Shared Scripts and Documents
+## Bioinfo Training Program @ Lu Lab

 You will need to request a permission to view/edit this github project.